Emma Eliza Regan: Film and television

-Regan also played schoolgirl Cathy in Love Eternal, directed by Brendan Muldowney which has been adapted from the Japanese novel Loving The Dead by prolific horror author Kei Ōishi (The Grudge).
+Regan also played schoolgirl Cathy in Love Eternal, directed by Brendan Muldowney which has been adapted from the Japanese novel Loving the Dead by prolific horror author Kei Ōishi (The Grudge).
 Love Eternal won the Fresh Blood Award at the inaugural Black Bear Film Festival in Warsaw.
 The film premiered earlier in 2013 at the Galway Film Fleadh and has screened at over at over fifty festivals and markets worldwide, including Sitges and Busan, one of the largest film festivals in Asia.

-In 2014 she starred with Brian Gleeson in The Irish Western Darkness on the Edge Of Town the first independently funded Irish film to feature at the Sundance Film Festival.
+In 2014 she starred with Brian Gleeson in The Irish Western Darkness on the Edge of Town the first independently funded Irish film to feature at the Sundance Film Festival.
 The film was later picked up by Netflix for and shown across the United States and Canada.

 In 2015, Regan starred in the feature movie Get Up And Go in 2015, starring Peter Coonan and Killian Scott of Irish IFTA award-winning drama Love/Hate, and Irish film Fading Away in 2016.

 in 2017, Regan got a taste of other areas of the film industry when writing, directing and acting in her own short film Wild Fire Nights highlighting the problems of troubled and dysfunctional young women like Lila as she portrays in the 17 minute film, which was first shown at the Galway Film Fleadh 2017.

+In 2023, she starred as Niamh in the feature film Advent, written by and starring Emmett Hughes; the film premiered at the 2023 Newport Beach Film Festival.